How to monitor and evaluate trachoma programmes

 Evaluation of SAFE interventions

-The key indicators which determine whether trachoma is a public health problem are prevalence of TF of ≥ 5% in children aged 1-9 and prevalence of TT of ≥ 0.2% in people aged 15+ years.
+The key indicators which determine whether trachoma is a public health problem are prevalence of TF of ≥ 5% in children aged 1 - 9 and prevalence of TT of ≥ 0.2% in people aged 15 years and above.

-Trachoma surveys are undertaken by the country programs using Tropical Data.
+Trachoma surveys are undertaken by country programs using Tropical Data.

-Impact surveys and pre-validation surveillance surveys are based on the TF prevalence, although data on trichiasis are also collected.
+Impact survey and pre-validation surveillance survey sample sizes are based on the expected TF prevalence, although data on trachomatous trichiasis (TT) are also collected.

-Impact surveys are conducted six to 12 months after the final planned round of mass drug administration (MDA).
-They are carried out to determine:
+Impact surveys are conducted 6 - 12 months after the final planned round of mass drug administration (MDA).
+In other words, they should be done:

-after 5 years of MDA if baseline TF prevalence ≥ 30%
+- 6 - 12 months after 5 annual rounds of MDA if baseline TF prevalence was ≥ 30%

-Once the impact indicator for TF has reached the elimination target, MDA is stopped.
+Once the prevalence of TF has reached the elimination threshold, MDA is stopped.
 TT surgery would continue to manage all remaining TT cases and new cases.
-F&E interventions should also be continued.
+F&E interventions should also be continued, since access to water and sanitation is a human right.

-When the impact indicator for TT has reached the elimination target, the programme can transition from detecting and managing in an active manner, to providing services for trichiasis surgery as part of routine eye care.
+When the prevalence of TT has reached the elimination threshold, the programme can transition from detecting and managing TT in an active manner, to providing services for TT surgery as part of routine eye care.

 Surveillance surveys use ongoing data collection and methods interpretation which guides key decisions.
 These surveys can be: